 Human personality is often quantified by scoring five components of behaviour (the ‘Big Five’: extraversion, neuroticism, openness, conscientiousness and agreeableness; Costa & McCrae, 1992), which are repeatable among individuals over time.
-In the last 15 years, comparable evidence has emerged for behavioural variation among animals that is akin to human personality.
+In the last 15 years, comparable evidence has emerged for behavioural variation among non-human animals that is akin to human personality.
 These animal behaviours are often grouped into five personality factors that loosely resemble those in humans: activity, aggression, boldness, exploration and sociability (Réale et al., 2007).
-We can therefore now test claims for greater male variability in personality traits in animals.
+We can therefore now test claims for greater male variability in personality traits in non-human animals.

 Evolutionary explanations

-There are four non-mutually-exclusive explanations frequently invoked by biologists to explain the maintenance of variation in animal personality despite natural selection tending to eliminate less fit variants (Smith & Blumstein, 2008; Dingemanse & Wolf, 2010): a) sexual selection; b) negative frequency-dependent selection; c) life-history trade-offs; and d) developmental or genetic constraints.
-Crucially, all four explanations are frequently given as evolutionary explanations for sex differences in variability in humans, and might partially account for why males are more variable than females in personality traits too.
+There are four non-mutually-exclusive explanations frequently invoked by biologists to explain the maintenance of variation in non-human animal personality despite natural selection tending to eliminate less fit variants (Smith & Blumstein, 2008; Dingemanse & Wolf, 2010): a) sexual selection; b) negative frequency-dependent selection; c) life-history trade-offs; and d) developmental or genetic constraints.
+Crucially, all four explanations are frequently given as evolutionary explanations for sex differences in variability in humans (e.g. Geary 2021) and might partially account for why males are more variable than females in some personality traits too.

 Sexual selection

 First, sexual selection is usually stronger on males (Fromhage & Jennions, 2016; Janicke & Morrow, 2018).
 It favours individuals with the most extreme expression of traits that increase the likelihood of obtaining mates (e.g. weapons, ornaments and coercive behaviours; Darwin, 1871), or fertilising eggs (Parker, 1970).
-Reproductive success depends upon relative competitive advantage.
-Sexual competition generates strong directional selection and can increase variability in male mating behaviours by promoting the evolution of alternative mating tactics.
+As such, reproductive success depends upon relative competitive advantage.
+However, among-individual variation in mating success is hugely variable, and … Opportunity for selection measures the variance in male mating success and how this is important for sexual selection…This sexual competition generates strong directional selection and can increase variability in male mating behaviours by promoting the evolution of alternative mating tactics.
 Sexual selection also favours condition-dependent trait expression because individuals in better condition can afford to incur greater costs (Rowe & Houle, 1996).
 Even minor differences in resource acquisition among individuals due to chance or small genetic differences in, say, foraging efficiency therefore translate into differential expression of sexual traits (Rowe & Houle, 1996), increasing phenotypic variance among individuals.
-Stronger sexual selection on males is predicted to yield sexual traits with greater variance among males than equivalent traits in females, or naturally selected traits in either sex (Pomiankowski & Moller, 1995; Wyman & Rowe, 2014).
+Condition-dependence can also maintain variation in sexually selected traits when nonrandom female choice should erode genetic variation (i.e. the ‘lek paradox’; Andersson, 1994).
+That is, condition-dependent trait expression reflects a male’s condition or genetic quality such that female choice improves the fitness of her offspring (‘genic capture’; Fisher, 1915; Trivers, 1972, Rowe & Houle, 1996, Connallon, 2010).
+In sum, stronger sexual selection on males is predicted to yield sexual traits with greater variance among males than equivalent traits in females, or naturally selected traits in either sex (Pomiankowski & Møller, 1995; Wyman & Rowe, 2014).

 Negative frequency-dependent selection